-To enable a web page to contain an
+To enable a web page to use an

 <img> element whose

-src attribute points to this image, you could specify "web_accessible_resources" like this:
+src attribute points to this image, you would specify

-The file will then be available using a URL like:
+The file is then available using a URL like:

 <extension-UUID> is not your extension's ID.
-It is randomly generated for every browser instance.
+This ID is randomly generated for every browser instance.
 This prevents websites from fingerprinting a browser by examining the extensions it has installed.

-runtime.getURL API, and give it the path relative to manifest.json:
+runtime.getURL passing the path relative to manifest.json, for example:

 browser.runtime.getURL("images/my-image.png"); // something like: // moz-extension://944cfddf-7a95-3c47-bd9a-663b3ce8d699/images/my-image.png